georgesutphin/MCB585-2023/_episodes/01-R-RStudio-setup.md

 &nbsp;
 #### Cleaning up

-Try clicking on the brush icon in the Environment panel and clicking <kbd>Yes</kbd> in the po-up box.
+Try clicking on the brush icon in the Environment panel and clicking <kbd>Yes</kbd> in the pop-up box.
 What happened to your variable?
 What happens if you try to display the variable in the console?

 ~~~